git-moss/DrivenByMoss-Documentation/ESI/Xjam.md

 5. Value of the 4th/8th parameter
 6. Volume of the selected track

-### Knob Mode 3 - User Parameters
+### Knob Mode 3 - Project Parameters

-This third mode (CTRL BANK LED is lit red) controls 6 parameters which can be freely mapped.
-Right click any parameter in Bitwig and select MIDI learn, now turn one of the 6 knobs to complete the mapping.
-This mapping is specific to the current project.
+This third mode (CTRL BANK LED is lit red) controls 6 parameters (project remotes) which can be freely mapped on a project level.

 ### Pad Mode 1 - Play